 Connecting Azure Resource Metadata

-You must have an existing Azure billing connection with a verified tenant before creating a resource connection.
+- An active Azure billing connection with a verified tenant.
 If you have not yet connected an Azure billing account, see Connecting to Azure to get started.

-Step 1: Grant the CloudZero Service Principal the Reader Role in Azure
+Step 1: Grant CloudZero read access in Azure

 - Select Access control (IAM).